 and panelling, favourably contrasting with the gaudy frippery of a

 fantastic mock architecture with its pictorial accompaniments.
 Baedeker

 Not all the landlords were able to rebuild/restore their homes after the 62 earthquake.
 The landlord of the House of the Faun bought that of his neighbour and turned it into a very large peristylum having the size of a palaestra (a place for wrestling/exercising), rather than that of a private garden.

-The image used as background for this page shows a stucco laurel wreath placed above the entrance of a house near Terme Stabiane (which are shown in another page).
+The image used as background for this page shows a stucco laurel wreath placed above the entrance of a house in Via dell'Abbondanza.

 Public Buildings near the Forum

 Other Public Buildings